AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/vcore/03_Overview_Azure_OpenAI/README.md

 With Azure OpenAI, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
 Azure OpenAI offers private networking, regional availability, and responsible AI content filtering.

-## Azure OpenAI Data Privacy and Security
+## Data Privacy and Security

-Azure OpenAI stores and processes data to provide the service and to monitor for uses that violate the applicable product terms.
+Azure OpenAI in Foundry Models stores and processes data to provide the service and monitor for uses that violate applicable product terms.
+Azure OpenAI in Foundry Models is fully controlled by Microsoft.
+Microsoft hosts the OpenAI models in Microsoft Azure and does not interact with any services operated by OpenAI.

-Azure OpenAI is fully controlled by Microsoft.
+**Your data privacy is protected:**

-Microsoft hosts the OpenAI models in Microsoft Azure for the usage of Azure OpenAI, and does not interact with any services operated by OpenAI.
+Your prompts (inputs), completions (outputs), embeddings, and training data:

-Here are a few important things to know in regards to the security and privacy of prompts (inputs) and completions (outputs), embeddings, and training data when using Azure OpenAI:
+- Are NOT available to other customers

-- are NOT available to other customers.
+- Are NOT available to OpenAI
-- are NOT available to OpenAI.
+- Are NOT used to improve OpenAI models
-- are NOT used to improve OpenAI models.
+- Are NOT used to improve any Microsoft or third-party products or services
-- are NOT used to improve any Microsoft or 3rd party products or services.
+- Are NOT used for automatically improving Azure OpenAI models (models are stateless unless you explicitly fine-tune them with your own training data)

-- are NOT used for automatically improving Azure OpenAI models for use in the deployed resource (The models are stateless, unless explicitly fine-tuning models with explicitly provided training data).
+**Your fine-tuned models:**

-- Fine-tuned Azure OpenAI models are available exclusively for the account in which it was created.
+- Fine-tuned Azure OpenAI in Foundry Models models are available exclusively to the account that created them

 ## Azure AI Platform